Skip to main content

 Witness swearing on the bible telling the truth in the court room

-Immunity in Exchange For Testimony In Denver, Colorado
+Immunity in Exchange for Testimony in Denver, Colorado

-By Bail Bonds
+By Bail Bonds, Blog

 Once an accused person is released from jail through a 24-hour bail bonds company, he can't wait to conclude his trial outside the prison while adhering to the set bail conditions.
-During the hearing, an individual might have a privilege of immunity to be a witness in exchange for his testimony.
+During the hearing, an individual might have the privilege of immunity to be a witness in exchange for his testimony.
 But what does immunity protection offer, and how does it apply in Denver, Colorado?
-The Fifth Amendment Right It is not only the accused person who is protected from the Fifth Amendment but also the witnesses of the alleged…
+The Fifth Amendment Right It is not only the accused person who is protected from the Fifth Amendment, but also the witnesses of the alleged…

 Read More